 Let’s also not forget that critics have blasted bitcoin at every turn.
 The most recent occurrence was when it first hit the $5,000 mark, only to drop briefly below $3,000.
 But rather than a cataclysmic drop, bitcoin is now chasing after $6,000!
 Keep doubting this gangsta at your own risk.

-How to Invest In Cryptocurrency: Ethereum
+Best Cryptocurrency to Invest In Now: Ethereum

 In auto racing, competitors often bemoan the second-place ranking as the “first loser.”
 While that description applies to a number of concepts, Ethereum at least is a wild outlier.
 When I first wrote about Ethereum as one of the key cryptocurrencies to buy, one unit traded hands for $10.55.
 At the time, the Dow Jones Industrial Average was struggling to hit 20,000 points.